Code of Conduct for Adults Working with Children and Young people

 If you have behaved inappropriately, you will be subject to our disciplinary procedures.
 Depending on the seriousness of the situation, you may be asked to leave Future Asset (Didasko Education Limited).
 We may also make a report to statutory agencies such as the police and/or the local authority child protection services.

-If you become aware of any breaches of this code, you must report them to the Future Asset Programme Manager.
+If you become aware of any breaches of this code, you must report them to the Future Asset CEO or Didasko CEO.
 If necessary, you should follow our Child Protection and Safeguarding policy and procedures.

 Contacts